Endometrium Thickness in Pregnancy – Normal Range, Symptoms & Treatment

 Consume meals throughout the day to maintain healthy levels of insulin and cortisol.
 Include fibre in the diet as well as food items that have the Q10 coenzyme.
 This is a powerful antioxidant that reduces tissue-related stress and helps cultivate a thick endometrial layer.

-Items like green leafy vegetables, tomatoes, eggs, carrots, and fish contain important vitamins like vitamin C and vitamin E along with the B-complex groups which are necessary for healthy blood circulation, so be sure to add these items in your diet.
+Items like green leafy vegetables, tomatoes, eggs, carrots, and fish contain important vitamins like vitamin C and vitamin E along with the B-complex groups, which are necessary for healthy blood circulation, so be sure to add these items in your diet.
 Cut down on sour food items and caffeine to improve your health.

 2. Enough Rest

-Good amounts of rest and sleep help bring a good balance of hormones which affect the thickening of the endometrium.
+Good amounts of rest and sleep help bring a good balance of hormones, which affect the thickening of the endometrium.
 An uninterrupted sleep of at least 7-8 hours is essential for the body to conduct its repair activities and undertake tissue growth optimally.
 Maintain a schedule of waking up and sleeping on time on a daily basis, and avoid staying up for long hours or late at night.

 3. Regular Exercise

 Intensive exercises aren’t necessary; spending about half an hour every day should suffice.
 Do varied forms of exercise to prevent your body from getting accustomed to one form of activity.
-Exercise helps induce a good sleep, thus assisting in the growth of the endometrial layer.
+Exercise helps induce good sleep, thus assisting in the growth of the endometrial layer.

 4. Acupuncture